‘Against the Ice’ Team Talks Shooting in Greenland, the ‘Challenge’ of Working With Nikolaj Coster-Waldau

 “There is something about going to places no one has ever been in.
 That’s very human – we are just curious beings.
 If there is something behind a closed door, we want to see it,” he said.

-Starring another “GoT” favorite, Charles Dance, the film was directed by Denmark’s Peter Flinth, who collaborated with Coster-Waldau on a short “Requiem” back in 1991 – the actor’s very first on-screen appearance.
-Later, they reunited on “Nightwatch”, with Flinth serving as the film’s assistant director.
+Starring another “Game of Thrones” favorite, Charles Dance, the film was directed by Denmark’s Peter Flinth, who collaborated with Coster-Waldau on a short “Requiem” back in 1991 – the actor’s very first on-screen appearance.
+Later, they reunited on “Nightwatch,” with Flinth serving as the film’s assistant director.

 The pandemic made their predicament even more universal: “It’s like a contradiction, because they are stuck in a very small space out in the middle of nowhere.
 When COVID-19 caught up with us, it became much more relevant.”